Alangium: Range

-The genus consists of small trees, shrubs and lianas, and is native to western Africa, Madagascar, southern and eastern Asia (China, Malaysia, Indonesia, and the Philippines), tropical Australia, the western Pacific Ocean islands, and New Caledonia.
+It is native to western Africa, Madagascar, southern and eastern Asia (China, Malaysia, Indonesia, and the Philippines), tropical Australia, the western Pacific Ocean islands, and New Caledonia.
 Most of the species are native to tropical and subtropical regions of east and southeast Asia.
 Five of the species extend well outside of this area.
 Alangium platanifolium extends from east Asia into Russia.
-Alangium chinense (sensu lato) extends from southeast Asia to Africa.
+Alangium chinense extends from southeast Asia to Africa.
 Alangium salviifolium is the most widespread species, ranging from Africa to Australia, Fiji, and New Caledonia.
-Alangium villosum occurs from southeast Asia to Australia and the western Pacific Islands.
+Alangium villosum occurs from southeast Asia to Australia and the western Pacific islands.
 Alangium grisolleoides is endemic to Madagascar and gives the genus a disjunct distribution.

-Alangium species are used as food plants by the larvae of some Lepidoptera species in the Geometroidea-Drepanoidea assemblage including engrailed (Geometridae) and the subfamily Cyclidiinae (Drepanidae).
+Alangium species are used as food plants by the larvae of some moth species in the Geometroidea-Drepanoidea assemblage including engrailed (Geometridae) and the subfamily Cyclidiinae (Drepanidae).

 Etymology

 The name Alangium is a Latinization, derived from the Malayalam name alangi, which, in Kerala, refers to Alangium salviifolium.
 It was named in 1783 by Jean-Baptiste Lamarck in his Encyclopédie Méthodique.